runeanielsen/notes/kubernetes/kubernetes.md

 ## The Nodes

 The worker nodes are the machines that run your containerized applications.
-The task of running , monitoring, and providing services to your applications is done by the following components:
+The task of running, monitoring, and providing services to your applications is done by the following components:

 * Docker, rkt, or another container runtime, which runs your containers.